eddientim/starling-bank-integration-backend/README.md

 - Maven

 ### Environment variables
-The following env variables need to be setup.
-The `bearer_token` can be found by generating a refresh token user in sandbox.
+The following env variables must be set up before running the test and service.
+The `bearer_token` can be found by generating a refresh token for the user in sandbox.
 You can set this in your `.zshrc` `.bash_profile` file or export the following into your terminal.

 The `sandbox_api` can be found here - https://developer.starlingbank.com/docs